How to Grow Potatoes: The Complete Guide

 About Potatoes

-The edible part of the potato is the underground “tuber, ” an enlarged underground storage portion of the potato plant.
-The tuber develops from underground stems called stolons once the plants are 6 to 8 inches tall or around 5 to 7 weeks after planting.
+The edible part of the potato is the underground tuber, an enlarged storage portion of the potato plant.
+Once the plants are 6 to 8 inches tall or around 5 to 7 weeks after planting, the tuber develops from underground stems called stolons.

 Despite the limited options in the grocery store, gardeners know there’s much more to potatoes than the traditional Idaho white potato.
 There are over 100 types of potatoes, varying in skin color, flesh color, and size from large to fingerling!
-Floury types are perfect for roasting or mashing, while a firm, waxy potato is superb boiled or as salad potatoes.
+Floury types are perfect for roasting or mashing, while firm, waxy potatoes are superb boiled or as salad potatoes.
 You can learn all about potato varieties in the section below.

 Planting